Gampalagudem: Agriculture

 Gampalagudem has a predominantly agricultural-based economy.
-The town is renowned for the cultivation of crops such as paddy, chilli, mangoes and cotton.
-Additionally, there are also a few small-scale food processing units that specialize in processing mangoes and chillies, which are the major cash crops of the town.
+The village is renowned for the cultivation of crops such as paddy, chilli, mangoes and cotton.
+Additionally, there are also a few small-scale food processing units that specialize in processing mangoes and chillies, which are the major cash crops of the village.
 With its agricultural-based economy, provides work opportunities for migrants, especially in the cultivation and processing of crops.

 Mines & Geology

 Gampalagudem is a region that is rich in granite and crushed stone.
 Granite is a natural igneous rock that is composed of minerals such as quartz, feldspar, and mica.
 It is known for its durability, strength, and beauty, making it a popular choice for construction and architectural purposes.
 Crushed stone, on the other hand, is made from blasting and crushing large rocks into smaller pieces.
 It is commonly used as a base material for roads, pathways, and concrete structures.
 Gampalagudem's abundant supply of granite and crushed stone makes it a valuable resource for the construction industry, and it plays an important role in the economic development of the region.